1601-mma2013/Performance-Enhancer/README.md

 Let the user have the ability to personalise any visualasset displayed on screen to their preferred choice.
 To let the user know the fullest potential of theircomputer.

-5.Environments
+**5.Environments**

-At home in the user’s room
+At home in the user’s room, the user will always keep update about the capability of their pc no matter to play games or doing their assignment.

-In the classroom.
+In the classroom, the technician will keep update on the stability of the lab pc for student and lecture used.

 **6. Tools**